Following is a Summary of the Chart Data

 If you rent or lease accommodations for 6 months

-or less in Palm Beach County, you need to pay tourist development tax.
-The Tax Collector collects these taxes on behalf of
+or less in Palm Beach County, you need to pay Tourist Development Tax (TDT).
+The Tax Collector collects these taxes on behalf

-The tax is 5% of the rent amount.
+The tax is 6% of the total taxable rental receipts.

 owner(s) of the rental facility is responsible to pay the tax to the Tax Collector.